MBA@UNC Cross-University Courses

 Most people feel that they would have an edge if they knew more about taxes, and they are right.
 Part of being financially savvy is understanding how taxation affects business decisions.
 When we examine real transactions and real companies in this class, you will see huge differences in taxes (and after-tax profits) depending on how things are structured.
 Most people also feel that taxes are incredibly complicated, and they are also right.
 That is one reason why tax knowledge gives you an edge, because most people are so afraid or baffled by taxes that they don't know where to begin.
 Our job is to make it more understandable, to help you see through the thicket of details to the essentials, and give you an understanding of the fundamental principles of taxation and tax planning – those principles that apply today, tomorrow, and no matter what country you are dealing with.
 This course will give you a fundamental understanding of tax planning over the life cycle of a firm: starting with deciding which organizational form to use, forming a company and raising capital, operating a company, compensating employees, making distributions to owners, engaging in mergers and acquisitions, expanding across states and countries, and finally liquidating a company or bequeathing it to one's heirs.
 We will make extensive use of real transactions to illustrate the impact of tax planning on earnings and cash flow.

-All interested MPA@UNC students must speak with Director of Academic and Career Services, Heather Duhart, to determine if specific cross-university courses fit their curriculum plan.
+All interested MPA@UNC students must contact Elizabeth Langefeld, Associate Director of Academic Advising and Student Life, at email@example.com, to determine if each specific cross-university course aligns with their curriculum plan